the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.2.1] Unreleased =

+* Fix - Fix issue where width of content area in photo view was inheriting styles making it too narrow

 = [4.2] 2016-06-08 =

 * Tweak - Advanced List Widget shows the month instead of the day of the week in the date icon when the event is not in the current month